 A door or a window provides ventilation for fresh air to come in and vice versa, observes Schmidt.
 It also provides air circulation.
 Other benefits could include making the place warmer by reducing drafts in the colder months.

-• Ensure there are no cracks or crevices as this increase the amount of energy loss.
+• Ensure there are no cracks or crevices as this increases the amount of energy loss.

 • Windows and doors have a gasket seal that ensures there is no air leakage